etsangsplk/pcpio/README.md

 1st implementation is js, 2nd is webassembly with special security mechanisms, no gas needed.

 ### Integration
 Latest initiatives from most popular cryptocurrency networks are based on extensions and integrations.
-Good example is (ethereum plasma framework)[http://plasma.io/plasma.pdf].
+Good example is [ethereum plasma framework](http://plasma.io/plasma.pdf).
 Transition state to/from outher networks (bitcoin, ethereum, etc.) increases protection mechanisms.